 From this, a walkway leads to the Hall of Prayer for Good Harvests.
 Like the Imperial Vault, it is a gorgeous circular construction, and large too, at 36 m across and 38m high.
 As its name suggests, it was here that the Emperor prayed for good harvests.
 A wooden construction, apparently built without using nails.
 The decoration is marvellous – highly detailed and intricate.
 The detailed decoration contains images of mythical creatures and birds and radiates with a wonderful glow as the light of the setting sun casts its rays upon the building.

-There are a number of tea houses just outside the park.
+There are a number of tea houses just outside the Temple of Heaven.
 They provide an opportunity to taste a variety of Chinese teas.

 It was in one of these that we discovered blooming teas.
 These are neatly crafted hand-bundled into a small ball, a little smaller than a ping pong ball.
 They look rather nondescript folded up.